lukfor/imputationbot/docs/getting-started.md

 imputationbot jobs job-XXXXXXXX-XXXXXX-XXX
 ```

+Learn more about the `jobs` command [here](list-jobs).

+## Download results

-We can use the `download` command to download all imputed genotypes and the QC report at once:
+We can use the `download` command to download all imputed genotypes and the QC report at once for a given job ID:

 ```sh
 imputationbot download job-XXXXXXXX-XXXXXX-XXX